cosmo-ray/yirl/CODE_OF_CONDUCT.md

 ===========================
 # Our Pledge

-The goal of this code of conduct is to be very exclusive and to help anyone remember the absurdity and meanless state of they existance, that, regadless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion(or lack thereof).
+The goal of this code of conduct is to be very exclusive and to help anyone remember the absurdity and mean-less state of they existences, that, regales of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion(or lack thereof).

-As a matter of fact, whatever your gender, ethnicity, religion or text editor is, it's the wrong one, and the reason why you are so bad at programing.
+As a matter of fact, whatever your gender, ethnicity, religion or text editor is, it's the wrong one, and the reason why you are so bad at programmings.

-Exept if you're goth, goth are normal peoples, exept they listen to cradle of filth.
+Except if you're goth, goth are normal peoples, except they listen to cradle of filth.

 # Our Standards

 Some basic rules you must always have in mind:
 * Always consider questions as bad, and questioners as dumb
-* All open issues are due to peoples missusing YIRL, always insulte reporters
+* All open issues are due to peoples miss-using YIRL, always insult reporters
 * It's very important to reject every contribution, all contributor but you are stupid anyways

-Examples of unaceptable behavior that contributes to creating a positive environment:
+Examples of unacceptable behavior that contributes to creating a positive environment:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences